Volunteer in Bali

 How can international volunteers in Bali get/purchase internet services?

 A very wise first step would be to purchase a SIM Card from the local vendor shops.
-You will need your original passport for documentation and a recent passport size photo to fill out an application form.
+You will need your original passport for documentation and a recent passport-size photo to fill out an application form.
 Once you have done that, the vendor will give you the SIM Card to place into your phone.
 You can then insert it and purchase a data pack to access the internet after its activation.
 If you feel uncomfortable doing so, you can always ask the vendor to purchase the internet data pack for you.

-Is internet available everywhere?
+Is the internet available everywhere?

-Internet is widely available throughout Bali.
+The Internet is widely available throughout Bali.
 Buying a local SIM and internet data pack will help you have access to the internet wherever cell coverage is available.

 What do I need to bring?

-When preparing for your volunteer trip to Bali, you should make a checklist of things to bring such as a power adapter, toiletries, medicines, first aid kit, passport, visa, flight tickets, travel insurance, rolling suitcase or backpack, insect repellent, filtered water bottle, power bank, personal medications, ear plugs, hand sanitizer, sunscreen and books.
-IFRE provides bedding, but if you feel a sleeping bag is something you would like you are welcome to bring it along.
+When preparing for your volunteer trip to Bali, you should make a checklist of things to bring such as a power adapter, toiletries, medicines, first aid kit, passport, visa, flight tickets, travel insurance, rolling suitcase or backpack, insect repellent, filtered water bottle, power bank, personal medications, ear plugs, torch light, hand sanitizer, sunscreen and books.
+IFRE provides bedding, but if you feel a sleeping bag is something you would like, you are welcome to bring it along.

 Popular Articles